 wolfSSL JNI and wolfJSSE Compilation

-There are three ways to compile wolfJSSE listed in this section, including using the Unix Command Line, Android Studio Build and Generic IDE Build.
+There are three ways to compile wolfJSSE listed in this chapter, including using the Unix Command Line, Android Studio Build and Generic IDE Build.

 Unix Command Line

 Before following steps in this section, please ensure that the dependencies listed in Chapter 2 are installed.